taask/taask-server/README.md

 ### Clients
 Clients generate tasks, which are arbitrary JSON, and send them to taask-server to be executed.
 Clients can stream task status updates from taask-server.
-Clients encrypt task data by default, ensuring tasks are never transmitted or stored in a decrypted state.
+Clients encrypt task data before submitting them, ensuring tasks are never transmitted or stored in a decrypted state.

 	- [client-golang](https://github.com/taask/client-golang): Go library for producing tasks and communicating with taask-server

 ### Tasks
 Tasks are arbitrary JSON.
 Clients produce tasks, runners use the task JSON as input for their `Run` function, and return arbitrary result JSON.

 ### Security
-Task data is opaque and encrypted by default.
+Task data is opaque and encrypted in transit and at rest.
+Security is the top priority of Taask Core.
-- Client libraries generate a _task keypair_, used to authenticate with taask-server and decrypt task results.
-The _task public key_ is included in the task metadata.
+- Client libraries generate a _client keypair_, used to authenticate with taask-server.
-- Clients encrypt task data with a symmetric _task key_, and then encrypt the _task key_ with the _runner master public key_.
+- Clients encrypt task data with a symmetric _task key_, and then encrypt the _task key_ with a _task keypair_.
+	- The _task key_ and _task keypair_ are cached in the memory of the client who created the task.
+Eventually, the _task keypair_ will be optionally stored in a shared location, accessible to any clients with access to the storage.
+This will allow clients to become more ephemeral.
+- The _task key_ is also encrypted with the _master runner public key_.
+Both encrypted versions of the _task key_ are sent with the task.
 - Task data remains encrypted until it is recieved by the runner, at which point it is decrypted and provided to the `Run` function of the runner.
   - If the assigned runner delegates the task, the task JSON is not decrypted until it reaches its child runner.
-- Tasks are never stored or transmitted in a decrypted state.
-- taask-server owns the _runner master private key_, and can decrypt the task key.
+- taask-server owns the _master runner private key_, and can decrypt the _task key_.
 - Every runner and child runner generates a _runner keypair_ upon startup, used to authenticate with taask-server and decrypt task data.
 - When a task is assigned to a runner, taask-server re-encrypts the _task key_ using the runner's _runner public key_
 - The runner decrypts the _task key_ and then uses it to decrypt the task data.
-- The task key is then used to encrypt the task result data, and the _task key_ is re-encrypted with the _task public key_.
+- The task key is then used to encrypt the task result data, and the result is returned to the client.

 ### Maintainers
 - Connor Hicks [@cohix](https://github.com/cohix)